Policy 11C: University Staff Salary

 3. Annual Performance Rating, Planning, and Evaluation

 Annual performance evaluations are a critical component of the annual salary setting process.
-Officers and exempt professionals must be evaluated annually.
+University staff must be evaluated annually.
 Under the Colorado Open Records Act, "performance ratings" are public documents.
 Supporting documents used in the evaluation process and as a justification for the rating are not considered public records.

 The underlying justification for the performance rating and any related recommended salary adjustment is the evaluation or assessment and is the result of performance planning and evaluation conducted between supervisor and individuals.
 Such planning should link individual goals to organizational goals and may include provisions for coaching by the supervisor.

-If applicable, the performance plan and evaluation of officers and exempt professionals who supervise other staff, including classified staff, must include a criterion or factor for the completion of annual performance evaluations of supervised employees.
+If applicable, the performance plan and evaluation of university staff who supervise other staff, including classified staff, must include a criterion or factor for the completion of annual performance evaluations of supervised employees.
 This criterion or factor serves to evaluate supervisors on their timely completion of annual performance evaluations for staff in compliance with State law and university policies.

-Tenured faculty whose principal appointment (and salary) is as an officer or exempt professional should be evaluated within the context of the administrative peer group.
+Tenured faculty whose principal appointment (and salary) is as an officer or university staff should be evaluated within the context of the administrative peer group.

 4. Salary Adjustments